Valspar Championship: Keith Mitchell eagles last hole to seize two-shot lead going into the final day

 Chandler Phillips, Cameron Young and Brendon Todd are one shot further back on seven under for the championship.

+"No matter how well you played, it was going to be tough to get much better than four-, five-under, I thought.
+It's tough to get away from the pack, so it's going to be some guys in with a chance."

+One of Friday's co-leaders, Stewart Cink, shot 76 Saturday and dropped to tied 55th at one under.

-Watch the conclusion of the Valspar Championship live on Sky Sports on March 24.
+Watch the conclusion of the Valspar Championship live on Sky Sports on Sunday from 11.30am.
 You can also stream The Masters live from April 11-14 exclusively on Sky Sports.
 Stream the PGA Tour, DP World Tour, majors and more with NOW.

 You can now start receiving messages and alerts for the latest breaking sports news, analysis, in-depth features and videos from our dedicated WhatsApp channel.